arikama/kehadiran-scraper/README.md

 # Set the log level (DEBUG, INFO, ERROR)
 \
 USE_WHITELIST=0 \
 # Set whether or not to use whilelist-dates file.
-If truthy,
+If truthy (non-zero
-# we will make requests only using the dates in the file.
+# integer), we will make requests only using the dates in the file.
 If
-# false, we will make request for each date between MAX_DATE
+# false (0), we will make request for each date between MAX_DATE
 # and MIN_DATE (See below).
 Either way, we will populate
 # these files as we discover a successful date.
 \